Zeus097/Guess-A-Number--School-Project/README.md

 If the number is correct (int):
-  The player have 7 attempts and if he guess it, It will be asked for the second level. if the number is incorrect(str, float, ...): the player will be asked to try again
+  The player have 7 attempts and if he guess it, It will be asked for the second level. if the number is incorrect(str, float, ...): the player will be asked to try again.

 # The game was created in Python.